gitaaron/rfm7/next.md

 # Next

-* analysis

-  * include region breakdown trends for other phases besides total duration (excluding 'initiated')

 * factors

-  * file size with different orders of magnitude (eg/ 0.5 Mb, 5 Mb, 50 Mb)

-    * report
+  * filesize

-        * is there an inconsistency between file size and any retrieval latency graphs?

-        * expect: other steps besides 'fetching' should stay constant and 'fetching' should increase linearly with file size

     * collection

-      * controller should perform several different runs for each file size with 'retriever' as mainplayer mode

       * logging should map CID to file size

-        * EITHER

-          * `more-logging` fork should be updated to include file size with CID with retrieval is initiated

-        * OR
+          * controller/agent outputs a single line with CID / size

           * agent logs are made available to analysis (uploaded to loki DB and downloaded)

+            * `promtail config` includes `agent.log`

+            * `download_logs.py` downloads `agent.log` along with `all.log`

+---

+            * analysis parses new filename to create proper regions

+          * update cloud agents to upload new logs

+            * terraform

+              * update testing_node to refer to gitaaron repo's promtail

+      * controller should perform several different runs for each file size (0.5, 5, 50 Mb) with 'retriever' in mainplayer mode

+---

+      * terraform
+          * terminate/up all agent nodes

     * analysis

+      * update `log_parse,plot_all,quick_stats` to look for new `ipfs_region.log` name
+        * `ipfs_region.py` should be parsed first
+        * `agent_region.py` should be parsed after so that it can find the retrieval model to update with file-size

+      * log parsing should populate 'retrieval model' with file size

         * retrieval model should have a 'file size' field (default to 0.5 Mb)

-      * log parsing should populate 'retrieval model' with file size
+        * for each region

+            * load both ipfs and agent logs

+            * read agent log and update to retrieval with corresponding CID

       * plot all trends for each file size

       * breakdown of bar charts for phase duration with three buckets (one for each file size)

+      * create 'phase' pie chart for each possible filesize
+        * ensure 'val' in pie chart is average instead of total (that should be explained somewhere)

+    * report

+        * is there any inconsistency between file size and any retrieval latency graphs?

+        * expect: other steps besides 'fetching' should stay constant and 'fetching' should increase linearly with file size

   * uptime of the requesting peers being live in the network